Join the Stanford Genetics Ph.D. Program!

 The key to selecting a successful graduate program is identifying the right research environment for you.
 In to ensure the Stanford Genetics program is the appropriate Home Program within Stanford Biosciences for you, we recommend ensuring that your scientific interests align with those of the department and our faculty.
 Take the time to explore what ongoing projects are taking place across our department, and feel free to reach out to faculty or graduate students to ask additional questions.

 If Genetics is your top choice of department, be sure to list it first on your application to the Bioscience program.
-While the application allows you to list 3 Home Programs, each Home Program makes independent admissions decisions.
-Many Home Programs will look at the applicants that list them as first choice, and only go to the applicants who listed them second/third after those initial decisions.
+While the application allows you to list two Home Programs, each Home Program makes independent admissions decisions.
+Many Home Programs will look at the applicants that list them as first choice, and only go to the applicants who listed them second after those initial decisions.

 While your application should generally reflect the experiences mentioned above (such as research experience and strong letters of recommendation), here are a few other aspects the Genetics admission committee looks for:

 Statement of purpose